phani-training/Securiton-DotnetCoreTraining/Readme.md

         - In .NET 2.0, we got Anonymous methods where we could use delegate keyword to implement a method with no name and map to the delegate instance.
         - In .NET 3.0 and later, we got the Lambda Expression syntax where we dont use anonymous methods syntax, rather achieve the same using => Operator called as Lambda Operator or Arrow Operator
  - Using Extension methods.
+ 	- Extension methods are static methods.
+Its first parameter will be a this operator followed by the class instance that U want to extend this method.
+It can be followed by regular arguments required for the method.
+	- Functions are to be static.
+Extension methods are added to the object of the class, not to the class itself.
+So Runtime polymorphism and other Features of OOP are not applicable on these methods.
  - Using LINQ.
 ### ASP.NET Core Environment
 ### ASP.NET MVC Application.